James J. Jeffries: Legacy

 The city of Burbank embedded a small bronze plaque in the sidewalk at the site where James Jeffries died.
-The plaque was located on the southeast side of Buena Vista ~150 yards south of Victory Boulevard, before being stored at Burbank City Hall, and now is located at the Gordon R. Howard Museum.
+The plaque was located on the east side of Buena Vista Street ~150 yards south of Victory Boulevard, before being stored at Burbank City Hall, and now is located at the Gordon R. Howard Museum.

-Jeffries Avenue that runs parallel between Burbank and Victory boulevards in Burbank is named after him.
+Jeffries Avenue, which runs parallel to and is south of Victory Boulevard in Burbank, is named after him.

 James J. Jeffries was elected to the International Boxing Hall of Fame in 1990.
+Jeffries is credited with fighting nine International Boxing Hall of Fame boxers and successfully having seven title defenses in his short career.
+He is described as embodying the "rugged two-fisted hulk of brawn that people at the turn of the century wanted their champion to be".